motechFR/muslimblockchain/readme.md

 Muslims who are wealthier can set up their own Islamic Banks through the Muslim Blockchain and automatically comply with Islamic economic principles.

-#### Ijara

-Works as a leasing arrangement: the bank buys something for a customer and then leases it back to them.

-Different forms of leasing are permissible, including those where a portion of the instalment payment goes toward the final purchase.

-#### Murabaha

-Works by the bank supplying specific goods for resale to the customer.

-This method incorporates a mutually agreed contract and a mutually negotiated margin.

-#### Musharaka

-A joint venture in which the customer and bank contribute to the capital of the operation and agree to share the returns (as well as the risks) in proportions agreed to in advance.

 ### Islamic Banking